YoYoGames/GM-TestFramework/README.md

 This project is in GML and *should* work on all available exports.

+> INFORMATION
-*NOTE: As of this moment the test framework is being fully integrated on our pipeline and ran only on Windows for both VM and YYC.*
+> As of this moment the test framework is being fully integrated on our pipeline and ran only on Windows for both VM and YYC.

 ---